mattcat1221/Pandas-Analysis/README.md

 ## Features
 It provides summary data

+## Analysis
+### Summary Analysis
+We obtained student count, school budget, test scores for reading and math from 15 schools in a district.
+Out of 39,170 students, I found a avarage passing math score of 78.99, a average reading score of 81.88.
+The overall passing student was 65.17%.

+- I noticed that charter schools out perform district schools in both overall reading and math scores for each grade.
+- I also noticed that the school budget and per student spending does not neccesarily correlate to higher scores.

 ## Contact
 If there are any questions of concerns, I can be reached at: